estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-This implementation isn’t optimise cause each thread will check an IF
+This implementation isn’t optimized because each thread will check an IF
 statement to share the work.

 To avoid the race condition, we can add two upc_barrier, one after the
-initialisation and another before the printing
+initialization and another before the printing

 ![image](Images/1rst_output.png) <span id="fig3" label="fig3"></span>